 A maturity wall becomes risky because refinancing does not happen under neutral conditions.
 Debt that was originally issued when credit was cheap may need to be replaced when borrowing costs are much higher or when the market is willing to fund only the strongest issuers.
 In that environment, even a borrower that is still operating normally can face tighter terms, shorter maturities, stricter structures, or a reduced investor base.

 The pressure often appears before any missed payment.
 A company may still be able to refinance, but only at a materially higher cost.
 That raises interest expense, weakens cash-flow coverage, and reduces flexibility elsewhere on the balance sheet.
-If access keeps deteriorating, the issue shifts from more expensive funding to insufficient funding, which is where maturity concentration starts to become a more direct credit problem.
+If access keeps deteriorating, the issue can shift from more expensive funding to insufficient funding, which is where maturity concentration becomes a more direct credit problem.

 Refinancing wall risk is not the same as general default risk